virtual-world-framework/vwf/README.md

 Our development process utilizes several branches:

 * `master`                - Stable release of VWF.
 Running on http://virtual.wf.
-* `integration`           - Integrationg testing features from development before merging into master.
+* `integration`           - Integration testing features from development before merging into master.
 Running on http://integration.virtual.wf.
 * `development`           - The latest development and new features of the framework.
 Running on http://development.virtual.wf.
 * `branch/feature-name`   - Feature development is done on a feature branch before being merged back to development.